-Founded in 2010 by Adriana Alvarez-Nichol, Puerta Roja is an art advisory focused on the promotion of established and emerging contemporary Latin American and Spanish artists in Asia-Pacific.
-Puerta Roja’s programme focuses on expanding the understanding of Latin American artists’ contribution to the development of global art movements, selecting artists whose discourse remains relevant to Asia Pacific.
+Founded in 2010 by Adriana Alvarez-Nichol, Puerta Roja is an art advisory focused on the promotion of established and emerging contemporary Latin American and Spanish artists in Asia-Pacific, Mexico and London.

 Puerta Roja prides itself in developing cross-cultural bridges furthering the regional and local ecosystems.
-Focused on Asia Pacific from its base in Hong Kong, the gallery developed deep relationships with established collectors across the region and brings top international standards to art fairs in Hong Kong, Indonesia, Taiwan, Korea and Australia.
+Intially focused on Asia Pacific from its base in Hong Kong, the gallery developed deep relationships with established collectors across the region partipating in fairs in Hong Kong, Indonesia, Taiwan, Korea and Australia.
 As of 2019 the gallery moved to an adivosry model and started developing projects in Mexico City and London.

-Alvarez-Nichol is a founding Board member and President Emeritus of the Hong Kong Art Gallery Association and is a standing judge in the Masters of the Art WOI Awards.
+Alvarez-Nichol is a founding Board member and President Emeritus of the Hong Kong Art Gallery Association and was a standing judge in the Masters of the Art WOI Awards.